About This Trip

 Itinerary

 Welcome to Borneo!
-You will be met by your guide upon arrival and transfer to Sepilok Nature Resort (20 minutes).
+You will be met by your guide upon arrival and transfer to Sepilok Nature Resor .
 In the evening, your guide will give you a trip briefing, and then enjoy a welcome dinner.
 After dinner, head out for an optional night walk in the forest to search for nocturnal wildlife.
 Our lodging tonight is at Sepilok Nature Resort.

 Early morning wake up for a dawn walk on the canopy walk for bird watching and searching for mammals.
 After breakfast, continue on to the Sepilok Orangutan Sanctuary where captive orangutans are reintroduced into the wild.
 You will be able to observe them at their feeding stations in the rainforest.
 Continue to the Bornean Sun Bear Conservation Centre (BSBCC).
 This centre rescues captured sun bears and is involved in sun bear conservation, welfare rehabilitation and education.
 Over 30 sun bears live at the centre in the bear house and outdoor enclosures.
 After lunch, continue on to the Sepilok Orangutan Sanctuary where captive orangutans are reintroduced into the wild.
 You will be able to observe them at their feeding stations in the rainforest.
 At dusk we will visit the canopy walk at the Rainforest Discovery Center to watch red giant flying squirrels emerge from their nests.
 Return to the lodge for dinner.
 Our lodging tonight is at Sepilok Nature Resort.

-Have an easy morning until departing at 11:00 AM to Sandakan Yacht Club Jetty for the boat ride to Kinabatangan Wetland Resort.
+Have a leisurely morning before departing to Sandakan Yacht Club Jetty for the boat ride to Kinabatangan Wetland Resort.
 The 1.5 hour boat ride will take you across Sandakan Bay passing the historical Berhala Island and fishing villages.
-At about 1:30 PM, arrive at the lodge, check in and have lunch while you are briefed about the lodging and activities.
-In the afternoon, head out for an afternoon river cruise in search of proboscis monkeys, orangutans, langurs, birds and other wildlife.
+Arrive at the lodge, check in and have lunch while you are briefed about the lodging and activities.
+In the afternoon, head out for a river cruise in search of proboscis monkeys, orangutans, langurs, birds and other wildlife.
 Return to the lodge for dinner.
 After dinner, depart for night walk.
 Our lodging tonight is at Kinabatangan Wetlands Resort.

 Early morning, take a second boat trip for birdwatching and viewing wildlife nearby.
 Stop in the local village after the cruise, and enjoy a traditional breakfast and learn about their community conservation project.
 You will have an opportunity to visit their forest restoration site and plant a tree that will contribute to restoring wildlife habitat.
 Return to the lodge for lunch.
 In the afternoon head out for another boat trip for more wildlife viewing.
 In the evening, take an option night cruise or walk.
 Our lodging tonight is at Kinabatangan Wetlands Resort.

 Depart from the lodge at 6:30 for a 1.5 hour journey up the Kinabatangan River and take in your last sightings of wildlife on the river.
-Upon arrival to Sukau, you will drive back to Lahad Datu (1.5 hours), take a short break, and then continue 2-2.5 hours into Danum Valley (15 minutes paved road, 2 hours dirt road).
+Upon arrival to Sukau, you will drive back to Lahad Datu (1.5 hours), take a short break, and then continue 2-2.5 hours into Danum Valley.
 Danum Valley consists of over 438 square kilometers of class 1 virgin primary rainforest, with a huge diversity of flora and fauna.
 The conservation area is the best place in Borneo to see orangutans in the wild.
 Arrive at the Borneo Rainforest Lodge for lunch, and then proceed to check in.
 The lodge is Borneo’s premier 5-star jungle lodge, and is the only resort in the entire conservation area.
 Head out for a wildlife walk in the afternoon to search for orangutans, gibbons, hornbills, and more!
 In the evening, head out on a wildlife drive.
 Our lodging tonight is at Borneo Rainforest Lodge.

 Wake up for a dawn walk on the lodge’s canopy walk (1,500 feet long, with a maximum height of 100+ feet).
 Walk through the ancient trees, and spot wildlife and birds with your guide.
 Return for breakfast, before continuing on another walk to learn about rainforest ecology and find wildlife.
 Enjoy 3 full days exploring the forest and looking for wildlife within.
 Our lodging on these nights is at Borneo Rainforest Lodge.